2008–09 Dunfermline Athletic F.C. season

-The 2008–09 season will be Dunfermline Athletic's 2nd season in the Scottish First Division after being relegated from the Scottish Premier League in 2007.
+The 2008–09 season was Dunfermline Athletic's second season in the Scottish First Division after being relegated from the Scottish Premier League in 2007.

 Review and Events

 Chronological list of events

 This is a list of the significant events to occur at the club during the 2008–09 season, presented in chronological order.
 This list does not include transfers, which are listed in the transfers section below, or match results, which are in the results section.